In the News: Mark Osler on the Trial of Former Minneapolis Police Officers - Newsroom | University of St. Thomas

-Law professor Mark Osler commented for Reuters on the federal trial of former Minneapolis police officers J. Kueng, Thomas Lane and Tou Thao, who are charged with violating George Floyd's civil rights.
+Law professor Mark Osler commented for The New York Times on how the civil rights trial of former officers J. Kueng, Thomas Lane and Tou Thao could change police culture.

-From the article: Mark Osler, a law professor at Minnesota's University of St. Thomas and a former federal prosecutor, said most police misconduct trials, including that of Chauvin, focus on an officer's actions.

-"This is about the actions that were not taken," he said.
-"This is a very different trial."
+From the article: The case is "important because it centers the discussion on what do other people have a duty to do," said Mark Osler, a former federal prosecutor who is a professional at the University of St. Thomas School of Law in St. Paul, Minn.
+"To step up and not defer to wrongdoers.
+And that's a central discussion in policing right now."

 In the News: Mark Osler on the Trial of Former Minneapolis Police Officers

-Law professor Mark Osler commented for Reuters on the federal trial of former Minneapolis police officers J. Kueng, Thomas Lane and Tou Thao, who are charged with violating George Floyd's civil rights.
+Law professor Mark Osler commented for The New York Times on how the civil rights trial of former officers J. Kueng, Thomas Lane and Tou Thao could change police culture.